ProGamerGov/dream-creator/README.md

 * `-optimizer`: The optimization algorithm to use; either `lbfgs` or `adam`; default is `adam`.
 * `-num_iterations`: Default is `500`.
 * `-layer`: The specific layer you wish to use.
 Default is set to `fc`.
+* `-extract_neuron`: If this flag is enabled, the center neuron will be extracted from each channel.
 * `-image_size`: A comma separated list of `<height>,<width>` to use for the output image.
 Default is set to `224,224`.
 * `-jitter`: The amount of image jitter to use for preprocessing.
 Default is `32`.
+* `-fft_decorrelation`: Whether or not to use FFT spatial decorrelation.
+If enabled, a lower learning rate should be used.

 **Processing options:**
 * `-batch_size`: How many channel visualization images to create in each batch.
 Default is `10`.